Bernardo Provenzano: Fugitive and later years

-Provenzano was given a life sentence for each of anti-mafia magistrates Falcone's and Borsellino's murders in 1992, in 1997 and 1999 respectively.
+In 1997 and 1999 respectively, Provenzano was given life sentences for the 1992 murders of anti-mafia magistrates Falcone and Borsellino.

 Evasion and capture

-Provenzano frowned upon the use of telephones and issued orders and communications (even to his family) through small, hand-delivered notes called pizzini.
-Many of the notes from Provenzano that police have intercepted sign off with religious blessings, such as one that concluded "May the Lord bless and protect you."
+Provenzano frowned upon the use of telephones, and issued orders and communications (even to his family) through small, hand-delivered notes called pizzini.
+Many of the notes from Provenzano that police have intercepted sign off with religious blessings, such as one that concluded "May the Lord bless and protect you".
 According to mob godmother-turned-informant Giuseppina Vitale, Provenzano had appeared at a 1992 Cosa Nostra summit meeting dressed in the purple robes of a Catholic bishop.

 Religious behaviour and language progressively became the prominent features of Provenzano's figure.
 For example, Provenzano systematically underlined verses from the Bible and took notes of relevant passages to be threaded in his pizzini through otherwise routine instructions regarding daily business matters.
 He also recurrently thanked 'Our Lord Jesus Christ', and referred to 'The Divine Providence' and 'Our beloved Lord', expressing the hope that 'He might help us to do the right things'.
 In particular, the expression Con il volere di Dio (With God's will), to date has been counted 43 times, and it often appears more than once in the same piece of communication.

-Provenzano used a version of the Caesar cipher, used by Julius Caesar in wartime communications.
+Provenzano used a version of the Caesar cypher, used by Julius Caesar in wartime communications.
 The Caesar code involves shifting each letter of the alphabet forward three places; Provenzano's pizzini code did the same, then replaced letters with numbers indicating their position in the alphabet.
-For example, one reported note by Provenzano read "I met 512151522 191212154 and we agreed that we will see each other after the holidays..."
+For example, one reported note by Provenzano read "I met 512151522 191212154 and we agreed that we will see each other after the holidays...".
 This name was decoded as "Binnu Riina".